Here are some FAQ about eyelash extensions…

 Are the materials you use safe and good quality?

-Yes – the eyelash extension adhesive we use is almost completely fume free, medical grade, and safe for your eyes – so no pain and burning!
+Yes – the eyelash extension adhesive we use is almost completely fume free, approved for cosmetic use and safe for your eyes – so no pain and burning!
 It is also very long lasting.
 The eyelash extensions used are the highest quality on the market, and are available in all sorts of lengths and thicknesses, customized to suit you!
 All equipment is thoroughly disinfected before each use.

 Can everyone use eyelash extensions?